-Task C1 If A attacks with exact A attac y strength 7 the claim [B and C] , then ks with strength the claim B .
-0 10 (please fill in: at least, exactly or at most) (please fill in the value) (please mark the strength)
+Task C1 If A attacks with exactly strength 7 the claim [B and C], then A attacks with strength the claim B. (please fill in: at least, (please fill in the value) exactly or at most)

 Fig. 2.
 Sample Task C1.
 Task type: quantitative, attack strength rating task.
 Response format: open.
 For the corresponding argument form (Conjunction elimination) and the competence response, see Table 1.